INTERSECT-training/intersect-training.github.io/pages/workshop22.md

 ## Preliminary Structure

-This first workshop will lay the foundation for the INTERSECT-sponsored RSE [bootcamps]({{ site.url }}{{ site.baseurl }}/bootcamps/).
+This first workshop will lay the foundation for the INTERSECT-sponsored RSE [bootcamps]({{ site.url }}{{ site.baseurl }}/bootcamps/) that aim to deliver RSE-led training to intermediate and advanced research software developers.
-Through discussion and collaboration we expect to modify and adjust the following outline.

-The training material will have three overaching goals to cut across each session:
-1. Exposure to best practices & modern tools
-1. Hands on practice and demonstration
-1. Demystifying Buzz words
+As a starting point for the workshop discussions, we have identified the following high-level topics.

-The following is presented as a proposed outline for the bootcamp, and therefore topics for refinement at the workshop.
+These topics constitute a proposed outline for the bootcamp.
+Beneath each topic is a list of the potential content for each topic to serve as a starting point for the workshop.
-During the workshop, participates will refine this list, perhaps significantly, and then collaboratively modify existing material or develop new material.
+Through discussion and collaboration during the workshop, participates will refine this list, perhaps significantly, and then collaboratively modify existing material or develop new material.

 1. Intro
  * Welcome and Introductions